Chapter Twelve: On the heights of Mount Chimborazo

 Latrobe 1806 drawing of his idea for finished Capitol

 At that time, there was a published contradiction of Thornton's 1805 claim that the General told him to and he did restore his design.
 In 1806, Samuel Blodget published his 226 page opus Economica, the first American tome on economics.
 Along with pages of valuable statistics, he included a brief discussion of the City of Washington.
 Blodget was familiar with Thornton's original design.
-He had studied it at the request of the first board of commissioners and found it wanting.
+He had studied it at the request of the first board of commissioners and agreed that it could not be built.
 In his book, he lauded and tempered Thornton's Capitol design: "For this truly sublime and beautiful building, Dr. William Thornton received the premium; but as it has undergone some changes, by deviations agreeably to taste... of the several ingenious gentlemen who have superintended the work, we know not how much the architect will disown."
 Two years later, Thornton would disown everything Latrobe had done and try to destroy his reputation.(17)

 Thornton found the condescension and insults intolerable.
 He attacked Latrobe in the April 27, 1808 Washington Federalist.
 He claimed Latrobe went against the wishes of General Washington for a selfish reason: "...for that great man was asked by a very respectable gentleman now living, why he did not employ Mr. Latrobe: 'because I can place no confidence in him whatever-' was the answer."
 Thornton also ridiculed every decoration in the South wing: an eagle looked like an Egyptian ibis, Liberty on an eagle looked like Leda and the swan, country people mistook an eagle on the frieze of an entablature "for the skin of an owl, such as they have seen nailed on their barn doors."
 He ridiculed the echoes in the House chamber.
 He dismissed Latrobe as a "carver of chimney pieces in London" who came to America a "missionary of the Moravians."
 Thornton attacked other buildings Latrobe had designed and his gate at the Navy Yard.
 As for Thornton's own accomplishments, he didn't reveal other buildings that he had designed.
 If he had designed the Octagon, Latrobe would have been taken aback.
 In an 1804 letter to Lenthall fuming at blockhead senators who wanted to leave the Capitol unfinished, move congress into the President's house and the president into a private house, Latrobe opined that "Tayloe's house" was the only house suitable for the president.